willmcgugan/willmcgugan.github.io/_posts/2025-06-22-fixing-python-properties.md

 For a great introduction to descriptors, see [Rodrigo Serrão's 2023 talk](https://www.youtube.com/watch?v=eXkBfRqJ2f8&ab_channel=PythonIreland) on the subject.

 Ping me on the socials, if you want more content like this.

+## Update

+[Petr Viktorin](https://mastodon.social/@encukou) pointed out that this issue was addressed in Mypy recently, and the first listing should work without typing errors.
+Strangely it doesn't remove the error in VSCode for me, but it does work when you run it from the command line.
+I still haven't figured out what VSCode is doing differently, but it does seem to be a configuration issue.
+So you can probably disregard this post!